alexsalvatore/microchain/README.md

 ## To Do

 - write and read a chain file.
-- difficulty should be the product of the average distance between 4 or more blocks.
-It's currently the product of the block currently mined and the height-1 block.
 - several validation check: test if block or transaction are not in the future, test the height of blocks, test if there is a genesis block and if not, the chain can only be red.
 - create a _founders_ propertie in the genesis block, an array of public keys that can send _instruction(s)_ to the chain.
 I currently do not know if I should merge this property with the _Config_ class.
 - start documentation.